Houstonwp/hga.dog/content/blog/resources/faq.md

 +++

 ### What kind of a pet does a retired racing greyhound make? ###
-Greyhounds are affectionate, frinedly dogs that thrive on attention and human companionship.
+Greyhounds are affectionate, friendly dogs that thrive on attention and human companionship.
 They make terrific pets.
-Greyhounds do not usually make good watchdogs becaus they're too friendly!
+Greyhounds do not usually make good watchdogs because they're too friendly!

 ### Are greyhounds good with children? ###
 Most greyhounds are very tolerant of children.
 They are not as playful as puppies and usually walk away rather than growl or snap if children become overbearing.
 But, even a gentle greyhound has its limits, and, like any other dog, if they are tormented, they can become irritated.